-In Fig. 6A, m{Ks} , the activation variable underlying I{Ks} , is shown in response to an early and a late excitatory input.
-Any excitatory input tends to activate I{Ks} , which in turn tends to hyperpolarize the cell.
-Early inputs allow the slow current to activate before the fast sodium channels are recruited and cause the neuron to spike.
-In this case, the hyperpolarization is sufficient to delay the cell (Fig. 6A, light gray).
-In contrast, when inputs arrive late in the cycle, the slow current does not have time to activate before the fast sodium current takes over and the cell spikes before reaching its natural period (Fig. 6A, dark gray).
+allow the slow current to activate before the fast sodium channels are recruited and cause the neuron to spike.
+In this case, the hyperpolarization is sufficient to delay the cell (Fig. 6A, solid gray).
+In contrast, when inputs arrive late in the cycle, the slow current does not have time to activate before the fast sodium current takes over and the cell spikes before reaching its natural period (Fig. 6A, solid black).
 Figure 6B demonstrates the same experiment with m_h , the activation of I_h .
 In general, m_h behaves the same as m{Ks} except that m_h inactivates in response to excitatory inputs.
 However, since I_h is an inward current, this also tends to hyperpolarize the neuron.
 Qualitatively, the results are the same: early inputs delay the next spike, whereas late inputs advance it.

-D. Intrinsic Noise Can Promote Synchronous Spiking
+3.4.
+Intrinsic Noise Can Promote Synchronous Spiking

 The previous results describe the behavior of a network of deterministically modeled MEC stellate cells.
-In reality, however, these cells are intrinsically noisy (White et al., 1998a; White et al., 2000).
-Intrinsic noise has significant effects on experimentally measured STRCs

-(preliminary data, not shown).
-In this section we implement a stochastic model of the MEC stellate cell (White et al., 1998a; White et al., 2000) and compare network behavior to that obtained previously.
+In reality, however, these cells are intrinsically noisy (White et al., 1998a, 2000).
+Intrinsic noise has significant effects on experimentally measured STRCs (preliminary data, not shown).
+In this section we implement a stochastic model of the MEC stellate cell (White et al., 1998a, 2000) and compare network behavior to that obtained previously.
 Often, the behavior is simply a noisy version of that seen previously and obeys the predictions made by the deterministic STR results.
 However, for the model MEC neuron (including I{Ks}) there are two exceptions in which fundamentally different behavior is seen.
 (1) Cycle skipping-based synchrony (as in Figs. 2C and 3C) occurs for smaller inputs in intrinsically noisy models than in noise-free models.
 (2) Under conditions of low current drive to noisy model cells or cells in vitro (Alonso and Klink, 1993), cellular behavior is dominated by sub-threshold oscillations and action potentials are generated only sparsely.
 In this case sub-threshold oscillations control spike timing in a powerful way that promotes "sparse synchronous firing".

-1. Small Inputs Induce Cycle Skipping-Based Synchrony in Noisy Models
+3.4.1.
+Small Inputs Induce Cycle Skipping-Based Synchrony in Noisy Models.
 Figure 7 demonstrates the consequence of increased input sensitivity due to intrinsic noise.
-As in the second row of Fig. 3A, the network is bistable: along with synchrony, antisynchrony is also stable with a wide basin of attraction.
+As in the second row of Fig. 3A, the network is bistable: along with synchrony, anti-synchrony is also stable with a wide basin of attraction.
 This equilibrium behavior is reproduced in Fig. 7A (dashed line).
 This deterministic behavior is clearly different than the equilibrium behavior observed from the stochastic simulations (solid line, Fig. 7A).
 The stochastic network displays noisy equilibrium behavior around synchrony only, not around anti-synchrony.
 Thus the addition of noise has allowed the network to avoid the anti-synchronous state.
 Figure 7B shows how this is possible.
-When the deterministic network (top panel, Fig. 7B) is started at antisynchrony, it remains that way for the duration of the simulation and is therefore locked in antisynchrony.
-In contrast, when the stochastic network (bottom panel, Fig. 7B) is started from antisynchrony, cycle skipping eventually appears and pushes the network close enough to synchrony to allow the network to synchronize.
+When the deterministic network (top panel, Fig. 7B) is started at anti-synchrony, it remains that way for the duration of the simulation and is therefore locked in anti-synchrony.
+In contrast, when the stochastic network (bottom panel, Fig. 7B) is started from anti-synchrony, cycle skipping eventually appears and pushes the network close enough to synchrony to allow the network to synchronize.
 Once synchronized, it remains so.